How to Feed Your Sourdough Starter (wheat-based)

 If you bake bread once a week, store your starter in the fridge & only refresh it before you bake.

-If you bake less often, you’ll still need to refresh your starter at least once every two weeks, even if stored in the fridge.
+If you bake less often, you’ll still need to feed your starter at least once every one-two weeks, even if stored in the fridge.

 FAQ’s & Troubleshooting